glennklockwood/limelead-quartz-content/Azure supercomputers.md

 >
 > The system that we have just deployed is, scale wise, about as big as a whale relative to the shark-sized supercomputer and this orca-sized supercomputer.
 And it turns out you can build a whole hell of a lot of Al with a whale-sized supercomputer.
 (Laughter.)

+The recording of this talk is here: [Microsoft Build opening keynote | KEY01](https://youtu.be/_r9em36n2b0?si=kRKTZNZ7zldT0UQz&t=7877).

 ## Mark Russinovich at Build 2024:

-The following is from [Inside Microsoft AI innovation with Mark Russinovich](https://build.microsoft.com/en-US/sessions/984ca69a-ffca-4729-bf72-72ea0cd8a5db).
+[[Mark Russinovich]] said the following in his talk, [Inside Microsoft AI innovation with Mark Russinovich](https://build.microsoft.com/en-US/sessions/984ca69a-ffca-4729-bf72-72ea0cd8a5db):

 ### Scale